Stock exchanges, Nvidia does not shake up. Milan snatches parity at the close

 Le ultime da Radiocor

-(Il Sole 24 Ore Radiocor) - After a swinging morning the European stock markets are all in the red, hanging on the outcome of the negotiations between the United States and Iran, with US President Donald Trump talking about a deal being close while Iranian Supreme Leader Mojtaba Khamenei issued a directive thatenriched uranium should not be sent abroad, thus stiffening Tehran's stance on one of the main US demands in the peace talks.
-US indices were in the red as Treasury prices fell again and yields rose.
+(Il Sole 24 Ore Radiocor) - After a seesaw first part of the session and a second part in the red, European stock exchanges failed a recovery attempt at the end and closed weak, hanging on the outcome of the negotiations between the United States and Iran, with US President Donald Trump talking about a close deal while Iranian Supreme Leader Mojtaba Khamenei issued a directive thatenriched uranium should not be sent abroad, thus stiffening Tehran's stance on one of the main US demands in the peace talks.
+At the end of the day, Milan broke even on a timid parity (the FTSE MIB closed down by a fractional 0.03%), while the other European stock exchanges were down with the exception of Amsterdam.
+US indices were in the red, while Treasury prices were falling again and yields were rising.

 Uncertainty reigns supreme, therefore, on the outcome of the talks between the United States and Iran and the possible reopening of the Strait of Hormuz, a situation that is still struggling to unblock after almost three months of conflict, and with the oil price back on the rise after Khamenei's words, along with fears for inflation and growth.
 The effects on economic forecasts, meanwhile, were seen in the worsening of the EU Commission's estimates on GDP and inflation, which pushes away the possibility of central banks raising rates.